-The Center for Democratic Renewal also prepared a report form for reporting racist violence and hate group activity for the NAACP's use15.
+The Center for Democratic Renewal also prepared a report form for reporting racist violence and hate group activity for the NAACP's use14.
 Mr. Shinhoster said that the instrument was a good bias incident reporting form.
-He commented that a federally established bias incident reporting system would perform poorly in Georgia and perhaps elsewhere because of large numbers of unreported incidents.
+He commented that a Federally established bias incident reporting system would perform poorly in Georgia and perhaps elsewhere because of large numbers of unreported incidents.
 Therefore, the true picture of racial and religious bigotry would not be accurately quantified.
-He also mentioned the need for a State bureaucracy, for example a human relations commission with enforcement powers, to administer a reporting system.
-He said that he doubted that State government would accept the conditions necessary to make an effective reporting system possible.
+He also mentioned the lack of State bureaucracy as a factor.
+For example, a human relations commission with enforcement powers would need to be established to administer a reporting system.
+He said he doubted that State government would accept the conditions necessary to make an effective reporting system possible.